Register to vote

 Registers are not available for public inspection until 10 years after their first public inspection date has past.
 After a 10 year period has elapsed, historical copies of the Full Electoral Register are available for supervised inspection from the Local Studies Library, 24 hours notice is required if you wish to view these registers.

-For further information on how your information is used, how we maintain the security of your information, and your rights to access information we hold on you, please visit our Privacy Notices web page.
+For further information on how your information is used, how we maintain the security of your information, and your rights to access information we hold on you, visit our Privacy Notices web page.